-Consumers don’t want to be interrupted by advertisements but they do want quality storytelling – writes Scott Guthrie
+Compelling storytelling: we don’t want to be interrupted by advertisements but do want content that is relevant, useful, honest, accessible and good quality

 Ad blocking is what you get after 20 years of laziness by advertisers in the digital space.

 First advertisers created the banner ad.
 We let brands know we hated banners by refusing to click through.
 So advertisers created pop-ups.
 Like an industry-wide brainstorming session focused on how to make digital advertising more irritating to consumers and less productive to their brands’ bottom lines.

 Hugh MacLeod, co-founder and creative director at Gaping Void - a culture consultancy - summed up the sentiment with: